zhengMK/starter-academic/content/publication/constant-power-load-stabilization-based-on-trajectory-control-in-dual-active-bridge-dc-dc-converter/index.md

   - Haochen Shi
   - admin
 doi: 10.1109/IPEMC-ECCEAsia48364.2020.9368128
-publication: in "2020 IEEE 9th International Power Electronics and Motion Control Conference"
+publication: in *2020 IEEE 9th International Power Electronics and Motion Control Conference*
-publication_short: in "IPEMC2020-ECCE Asia"
+publication_short: in *IPEMC2020-ECCE Asia*
 abstract: This paper analysed the trajectory control (TC) based on natural switching surface (NSS) in dual-active-bridge (DAB) DC-DC converter.
 Which improves the fast transition process when load changes from constant resistor